UltimateCoder00/Codility-Challenges/Lesson 2 Arrays/CyclicRotation/README.md

 #### Complexity

-In your solution, focus on correctness.
-The performance of your solution will not be the focus of the assessment.
+In the solution, correctness will be the focus and not the performance.

 ### Program

 #### Installation
-To install the program do the following in the terminal:
+Clone the repo and in the terminal run:
 ```
-- Clone this repo
-- Run cd Lesson\ 2\ Arrays/CyclicRotation/
+- cd Codility-Challenges/Lesson\ 2\ Arrays/CyclicRotation/
 ```

-#### Run tests
+##### Running Tests
-To run the tests, in the terminal do:
+In the terminal type:
 ```
-- Run rspec
+- rspec
 ```

 #### Test speeds
-To check the speed of the tests, use the '--profile' command line option, for example:
+Use the '--profile' command line option, for example run:

 ```
 - Run rspec spec/cyclic_rotation_spec.rb:27 --profile
 ```

-This will return:
+This will return the following output:

 ```
 Cyclic Rotation